Line 3 Pipeline

 Approximate location.
 By zooming in, you can see the corridor of the Line 3 expansion pipeline.

-The Line 3 tar sands expansion pipeline in Minnesota is a catastrophe for the environment.
+The Line 3 tar sands expansion pipeline in Minnesota is a catastrophe.
 Canadian oil company Enbridge completed a 542 km (337 mi) replacement of the original Line 3 pipeline in September 2021.[1]
-However, what was described as a replacement in fact also dramatically increased the pipeline’s capacity to transport oil.[2]
-The replacement takes a different route and has a much larger diameter.[3]
-This doubled the capacity of the initial pipeline to 760,000 barrels of tar sands oil a day.[4]
-At CAD 7.5 billion, the Line 3 expansion is the largest capital project in Enbridge's history.1446114463 Indigenous groups and local activists have been fighting the pipeline for 8 years, ever since Enbridge published its expansion plans in 2014.[6]
-Opponents are against importing more tar sands oil.
-They also condemn the pipeline’s dangerous route through Minnesota’s sensitive rivers, lakes and tribal lands.
+The so-called replacement pipeline takes a different route and a much larger diameter than the original Line 3, doubling the capacity to 760,000 barrels of tar sands oil a day.[3][4]
+At CAD 7.5 billion, the Line 3 expansion is the largest capital project in Enbridge's history.1446114463 Indigenous groups and local activists have been fighting the pipeline for over a decade, ever since Enbridge published its expansion plans in 2014.[6]
+Opponents are against increasing the flow of tar sands oil.
+They condemn the pipeline’s dangerous route through Minnesota’s sensitive rivers, lakes and tribal lands.

 Oil companies are extracting the dirty tar sands oil in Alberta, Canada.
 Credit: Jiri Rezac

-The Line 3 pipeline replacement carves through untouched wetlands and tribal lands.[10]
+The Line 3 pipeline replacement carves through vast stretches of wetlands and tribal lands before reaching its endpoint in the US.[10]
 It crosses 200 rivers and streams in northern Minnesota that are part of the Mississippi river headwaters.[11]
 One single spill would threaten the drinking water of 18 million people.[12]
 The Line 3 replacement traverses treaty land and snakes its way between the White Earth, Leech Lake and Red Lake reservations.[13][14]
 The Anishinaabe people fish and hunt in those lands and farm traditional wild rice.
 They have done so for thousands of years.
-A single pipeline spill would poison the water, kill the wildlife, and force the indigenous people to leave their homes.[15]
+A pipeline spill would poison the water, kill the wildlife, and force the Indigenous people to leave their homes.[15]

 A spill is almost certain.
-In the US, there have been 3,389 pipeline spills since 2012.[16]
+In the US, there were 3,398 pipeline spills between 2010 and 2020.[16]
 From 2002 to August 2018, Enbridge and its subsidiaries caused more than 300 spills from their pipelines.14467 Enbridge was itself responsible for the largest inland oil spill in US history.
 In 1991, the Line 3 pipeline spilt more than 6.4 million liters (1.7 million gallons) of tar sands oil on a frozen river near the Grand Rapids in northern Minnesota.
-The owner of the pipeline was Lakehead Pipe Line Company, a subsidiary of the company that later became Enbridge.14469 Had the river not been frozen, the tar sands oil would have poisoned the drinking water of 18 million people.[18]
-Already during construction work for the Line 3 expansion, Enbridge caused groundwater leakages and contaminated the nature around the construction site.
-When the company drilled into the soil to lay the pipes, it ruptured 3 groundwater reservoirs.14475 As a result, close to 300 million gallons (1.1 billion liters) of water gushed out of the ground.14477 Enbridge also spilled polluting drilling fluids at least 28 times.14479 The regulatory authorities charged the company to pay USD 11 million for this.14481 This should be a warning.
-It is only a matter of time until Enbridge’s now operational expanded Line 3 will spill.14483
+The owner of the pipeline was Lakehead Pipe Line Company, a subsidiary of the company which later became Enbridge.14469 Had the river not been frozen, the tar sands oil would have poisoned the drinking water of 18 million people.[18]
+Already during construction work for the Line 3 expansion, Enbridge caused numerous groundwater leakages and contaminated the environment surrounding the construction site.
+When the company drilled into the soil to lay the pipes, it ruptured 3 groundwater reservoirs.14475 As a result, close to 300 million gallons (1.1 billion liters) of water gushed out of the ground.14477 Enbridge did not notify the state of the breaches for more than 6 months.15439 Regulatory authorities ordered the company to pay USD 11 million in penalties for the breaches.1448115441 Enbridge also spilled drilling fluids at least 28 times during the construction of Line 3.14479 This should be a warning.
+It is only a matter of time until Enbridge’s now operational expanded Line 3 spills.

 Enbridge’s pipelines have a long track record of spills.
 In 2010, Enbridge’s Line 6B pipeline spilt up to a million gallons of oil through a 6ft rupture into Talmadge Creek, a tributary of the Kalamazoo River.
 Credit: NTSB, licensed under CC BY-SA

-Indigenous people are leading the fight against Line 3.
-In May 2021, over 300 national and local groups signed a joint letter to President Biden asking him to immediately halt construction.[20]
+Indigenous people led the fight against Line 3.
+In May 2021, more than 300 national and local groups signed a joint letter to President Biden asking him to immediately halt its construction.[20]
 In June 2021, protestors engaged in days of action against the pipeline.
 Thousands of people took part.[21]
 Police arrested hundreds and shot at protesters with rubber bullets.[22]
-Disturbingly, Enbridge paid the police over USD 4.8 million to secure its construction site against demonstrators.1448514487 In a deal with the state, Enbridge reimbursed the meals, overtime hours, and gear for those police officers that protected the pipeline construction site.14485 These payments practically turned the police into a private security firm for the fossil fuel company rather than an independent state body.14489 Enbridge also tracked community meetings and protestors it considered a threat to the company’s business.14491 Enbridge’s aggressive tactics are a desperate response to nearly a decade of people marching, petitioning, speaking up in local government meetings and engaging politicians to keep the replacement of Line 3 at bay.
-After Enbridge announced the completion of the pipeline expansion and the first oil fill in October 2021, indigenous and environmental activists vowed to keep up the protest.[24]
+Disturbingly, Enbridge reportedly paid the police over USD 8.6 million to guard its construction site against demonstrators.1448514487 In a deal with the state, Enbridge reimbursed the meals, overtime hours, and gear for police officers that protected the pipeline construction site from protestors.14485 Investigations revealed that these reimbursements included handcuffs used on protestors, a Pipeline Punch-named energy drink and trainings on using teargas.15443 These payments practically turned the police into a private security firm for the fossil fuel company rather than it acting like an an independent state body.14489 Enbridge has also been accused of tracking and spying on community meetings and protestors it considers a threat to the project.14491 Enbridge’s aggressive tactics are a desperate response to over a decade of people marching, petitioning, speaking up in local government meetings and engaging politicians to keep the replacement of Line 3 at bay.
+Even after Enbridge announced the completion of initial expansion works and the first oil fill in October 2021, Indigenous and environmental activists vowed to keep up the protest.[24]

 Protestors march towards the headwaters of the Mississippi River, carrying a pipeline.
 Line 3 Protest June 2021.
 Credit: Frypie, licensed under CC BY-SA